Catheter for Intracardiac 3D Bioprinting

 Researchers

-Jennifer Lewis / Sebastien Uzel / Ellen Roche / Keegan Mendez / Connor Verheyen / Victor Damptey / Milen Shishkov / Sophie Wang / Markus Horvath / Brett Bouma
+Jennifer Lewis / Sebastien Uzel / Ellen Roche / Keegan Mendez / Connor Verheyen / Victor Damptey / Milen Shishkov / Sophie Wang / Markus Horvath / Brett E Bouma

 Technology Areas: Biotechnology: Biomedical Devices & Systems / Chemicals & Materials: Polymers / Drug Delivery: Microparticles & Nanoparticles / Therapeutics: Regenerative Medicine